Seeing an old flame with somebody new can suck. Here are six tips for coping when your ex moves on

+Oh no. Does this mean that it’s really over?
+If they moved on before me, does that mean that I cared more for them?
+How did this happen?
 These are just a few of the questions that might be running through your mind after seeing an unwelcome relationship update.
-Here are some tips and advice to help you come to terms with your ex moving on.
+Here are some tips and advice for coping when your ex moves on.

 You broke up for a reason.
 Seeing their seemingly happy relationship may seem like a slap in the face, but remember each reason that they weren’t right for you.